divyachauhan050/Project-World_Oldest_Businesses/README.md

 3. **‘countries.csv’** contains information about the ISO 3166-1 3-letter country code, name of the country, and name of the continent that the country exists in.

 4. **‘categories.csv’** contains information about the description of the business categories.

+## Key Findings

+**Business Question: "What characteristics enable a business to stand the test of time?"**

+These are some of the key findings for this project:
+1. **Banking and Finance** is an excellent industry to be in from a longetivity perspective.

+2.